dogeatdog4life20/git_fundamentals/README.txt

 Hello, Git
 Hello, Again Git
 Updated README with new Changes
-Sharing remotely is fun and easy!
+Sharing remotely is fun and HARD!